How We Run our Site

 Our Link to the InternetFrom 1995 to 2001 our Ethernet network here at BHSI was hard-wired to the Internet with a permanent connection to Performance Systems International (PSI Net--gone but not forgotten).
 In 2000 we upgraded our POTS line to a DSL link.
 We moved to Atlantech in May, 2001.
 We now have a fiber optic link with Verizon.

 Our Web ServerFor the first six years we ran our own Web server on our office LAN, but in 2001 we moved the hosting of our Web page to Pair Networks.
 They have a very large server farm in Pittsburgh, PA, hosting more than 180,000 pages.
 They are connected to multiple Internet backbones, and have power backup and all the other features needed to be ultra reliable.
 We find their user interface very well developed and easy to use.
 Their prices are low, but they have been profitable since 1995.
 Download speed has been very good, reliability is tops, and we are pleased with Pair.
 They have a page that showcases some of the sites they run.
 We used our network watcher workstation to monitor some of those sites every three minutes for about three months before deciding to go with them.
-We continue to monitor our server and two others with the same monitor software.
-Dropouts have been rare, never longer than 10 to 12 minutes and generally associated with a reboot of the server, sometimes for a system upgrade.
+We continued to monitor our server and two others with the same monitor software for about a decade.
+Dropouts were rare, never longer than 10 to 12 minutes and generally associated with a reboot of the server, sometimes for a system upgrade.
 At this point, dropouts detected are more often on our own office connection than the Pair server.
 We finally moved our SMTP mail service to pair in 2006, completing the shutdown of servers here on the office network.
+In 2017 we added a secure TLS/SSL certificate for our site powered by Comodo, so all connections are secure and encrypted.

-SearchThe search function for our site is handled for us by .
-We are pleased with their ad-free service.
+SearchThe search function for our site is handled for us by Google.
+We are pleased with their service.

 Feedback and SuggestionsWe love to get feedback by email if you have ideas on our page design that would not involve bulking up with graphics and slowing downloads for people on narrow band modem connections.
 And if you want to volunteer like us and donate those ideas rather than be paid for them.
 We are genuinely pleased to be informed of problems on our site--something you found unclear, a typo, a bad link, or whatever.